-The local areas with the highest and lowest male and female life expectancy at birth in England and Wales for the periods 2000-02 to 2010-12 are presented in tables 5 and 6 respectively.
+The local areas in the UK with the highest and lowest male and female life expectancy at birth for the periods 2000-02 to 2010-12 are presented in tables 5 and 6 respectively.
 For the purpose of this bulletin, figures are only presented for the top and bottom ten ranked local areas.